durrantm/page_object_duplicates_and_orphans/README.md

 ### Assumptions

 * Page objects are in a locators.yml file
-* Locators file is one locator per line
+* Locators file layout is one locator per line
 * Locators file format is name : 'locator'
 * Specs are called *_spec.rb and can be in subdirectories